1970 Lincoln Hospital takeover: Hospital takeover

 At 5:15 AM, on July 14, 1970, a group of 150 people (mostly members or affiliates of the Puerto Rican group, the Young Lords Party) entered the Lincoln Hospital in the South Bronx, New York.
 Key players in the takeover of the Lincoln Hospital included, but were not limited to: Iris Morales, Felipe Luciano, Juan Gonzalez, Miguel "Mickey" Melendez, and Pablo "Yoruba" Guzman.
 Pablo Guzman and Louis Alvarez Perez, were the only two arrested after police ended the 12-hour takeover.
 However, their charges were dropped that night.

 The Young Lords' occupation of the hospital building led to a lack of hospital staff attendance that day (see Controversy below).
 During the day, leaders of the Young Lords Party, alongside the Think Lincoln Committee and members of the Health Revolutionary Unity Movement, met with hospital administrator Dr. Antero Lecot, assistant to Mayor Lindsay Sidney Davidoff, and members of the new Health and Hospitals Corporation to discuss hospital action that would meet the conditions and requirements demanded by the Young Lords Party.
 According the New York Times written by Alfonso A. Narvaez (1970), the Young Lords claimed that their demands included the following: "no cutback in services or jobs, the quick completion of the new Lincoln Hospital, door-to-door preventative care emphasizing tests for lead poisoning, anemia and tuberculosis and drug addiction and a day-care center for patients who have to bring their children to the hospital".
 These listed demands by the Young Lords paralleled their values as an organization—values that emphasized community care and involvement, in addition to basic health care services that were designed specifically for the needs of the Bronx community.

 At around 4:30 PM, hospital staff and the leaders of the Young Lords reached an agreement.
 The agreement included an end to the hospital takeover, but the Young Lords were given permission to run certain community programs within the hospital, with the aid of hospital staff and administration.
 The entire hospital takeover lasted 12 hours and ended with the removal of the Puerto Rican flag from the exterior of the Lincoln Hospital building.
 Other accounts offer the idea that the Young Lords were forced out of the hospital by the police department.
 To escape punishment, many of the members of the Young Lords exited the hospital wearing medical coats and scrubs.

+The Young Lords later founded the Lincoln Detox center at the Lincoln Hospital.

 Controversy

 Though the majority of the Lincoln hospital staff and administration validated the concerns the Young Lords, some believed the hospital takeover was detrimental to the health of the patients who resided in the hospital at the time.
 Doctors complained that the Young Lords' takeover instilled fear among the hospital staff and many were not present to take care of the patients who were in critical condition.
-There were also controversies regarding the Young Lords Party interactions with the New York Police Department.
+There were also controversies regarding the Young Lords Party interactions with the New York City Police Department.